-Withdrawal symptoms of Klonopin addiction are serious, and detoxification should never be attempted alone as may be possible with other substances.
-Inpatient treatment is helpful in providing a comfortable atmosphere that can also monitor heart and breathing ability and other vital signs as a person is weaned off of the drug as rapidly as possible.
+Withdrawal symptoms of Klonopin addiction are serious, and detoxification should never be attempted alone.
+Inpatient treatment is helpful and may provide a comfortable atmosphere where vital signs can be monitored.
+A medically-supervised detox also offers the big benefit of helping a person wean off of the drug as rapidly as possible.

-Outpatient treatment is also available, and can help when an individual desires to maintain more of a presence in his or her home life during addiction treatment.
-Alternative medications might be prescribed if the Klonopin abuse was the result of a prescription treatment of a legitimate medical problem, such as chronic seizures or severe anxiety.
+Outpatient treatment is also helpful, and can help when an individual desires to maintain more of a presence in his or her home life during addiction treatment.
+Alternative medications might be prescribed if the Klonopin use was the result of a prescription treatment of a legitimate medical problem, such as chronic seizures or severe anxiety.

 Addiction that is left untreated will take on the symptoms of any other addiction.
-Not only will there be an ever-present risk of overdose, the symptoms of addiction in itself are extremely harmful.
-If dependence grows into addiction, the following many negative results will take hold on the Klonopin users’ life.
-Drug use may take priority over family relationships, and social withdrawal might lead to depression and further anxiety.
+There will be an ever-present risk of overdose along with the symptoms of addiction.
+If dependence grows into addiction, the many negative results will take over the life of the Klonopin user.
+Drug use may even take priority over work obligations, family relationships, and friendships.Social withdrawal might lead to depression and further anxiety.

 Skywood offers evidence-based treatment that is designed around each individual patient.
 If you are suspicious that someone you love is overusing Klonopin, take action today.
 Call us and find out how we can help you and those you love today.